Altinn/altinn-studio-docs/content/community/changelog/app-frontend/v4/migrating-from-v3/_index.en.md

 code, and you should always review and test the changes made in the Pull Request before merging it.
 {{% /notice %}}

-The AI used is for this bot is Azure OpenAI.
-It is a dedicated model hosted on Digdir's internal Azure.
-The model used is `gpt-4-1106-preview`.
-The bot only uploads C# classes that have implemented the `IPageOrder` interface from your repository to the AI model.
+The generative AI model used for this bot is 'gpt-4-1106-preview' from OpenAI, hosted as a dedicated instance on Digdir's internal Azure subscription.
+Information provided to the model is limited to a relevant subset of your repository, in this case the C# classes that implement the `IPageOrder` interface.
+Note that this information is not made available to any third party for training purposes.